niklexical/brc_pytorch/README.md

 Both single layer and 2 layer models, with constant hidden units 100, are evaluated based on the accuracy of their predictions.

 The results from this task prove the usefulness of both the nBRC and BRC layers which consistently perform better than both the LSTM and GRU.
 Moreover, it is interesting to note the potential of nBRC in the binary addition task which is consistent around near perfect accuracy upto sequence length 60.
+The plots are obtained by averaging the results over 5 runs of the experiment and highlighting the standard error of the average.

 ![copy-first-input](https://github.com/niklexical/brc_pytorch/raw/master/results/binary_addition_1layer.png)